Frankie Laine: Late 1940s to early 1950s

-But the biggest label of all was Columbia Records, and in 1950 Mitch Miller left Mercury to embark upon his phenomenally successful career as the A&R man there.
+The biggest record label at this time was Columbia Records, and in 1950 Miller left Mercury to embark upon his phenomenally successful career as the A&R man there.
 Laine's contract at Mercury would be up for renewal the following year, and Miller soon brought Laine to Columbia as well.
 Laine's contract with Columbia was the most lucrative in the industry until RCA bought Elvis Presley's contract five years later.